boolean-uk/react-address-book/README.md

 1. Fork and clone this repository
 2. `npm install`
 3. `npm run start`
-5. Run json-server through a new terminal: `json-server --watch db/db.json --routes db/routes.json`
+5. Run json-server through a new terminal: `json-server --watch db/db.json`

 ## Requirements
 - A user can **view a list of contacts** when the app loads.